SravanRajupalem/FootballPredictions/README.rst

         total_match_logs_df.loc[total_match_logs_df['Comp'] == col, col] = 1
         total_match_logs_df.loc[total_match_logs_df['Comp'] != col, col] = 0

 Other important features are the injury count as well the previous injury weeks, and the weeks that players got injured.
+Here is how we did it:

 .. code:: python